 1. Choose a potential failure mode according to assigned probability.

-2. Save elevation and duration data to the Fragility Curve sampled object
+2. Save elevation sampled in the outer loop and duration data to the Fragility Curve sampled object

 Case 2: Randomize by Event